 The most essential part of any visit to Schlitterbahn is picking up some swag at one of our gift shops so that you have something to take home with you to remind you of your trip after you’ve left.
 Each season, our retail department offers some of the most popular new items for you to purchase at any of our numerous shops!
 (Pro-tip: visit this link to plan out which gift shop to go to because each one offers slightly different options) For this summer (2017) we’ve consulted with some of our Retail managers to pick out the top 5 most popular and bestselling items from Schlitterbahn New Braunfels.
 FIDGET SPINNERS.
 Need I say more?
 I’m not entirely sure when fidget spinners became “a thing” but they are currently a full-blown cultural phenomenon.
 If you don’t have one yet, you’re in luck!
 They are a brand new addition to our Schlitterbahn gift shops!
 We have plenty of different colors (and even some that light up!) so everyone can find one that they like.
 I wouldn’t advise taking your spinner with you on any of the rides at Schlitterbahn (safety hazard!) but it’s an extremely addicting way to pass the time while you’re chilling out at your picnic table taking a break.
 FANNY PACKS.
 Okay so people have mixed opinions on fanny packs, but I say there’s no better place...Read More

 As you may have noticed by now, here at Schlitterbahn we have been trying to compile a list of the top five rides/attractions from each of our five waterparks.
 At Schlitterbahn Galveston Island, having fun is a year-long business.
 With part of the park being indoors and heated, you can enjoy some of the rides even in the middle of winter.
 Adrianne Newman, Director of Operations at Schlitterbahn GI, gave us her list of her top five must-do rides at the park!
 “It’s the world’s tallest water coaster!
 Enough said.”
 Massiv is 81 ft and 6.75 inches tall, making it the record breaker for tallest water coaster.
 To get to the top, you have to climb over 120 steps.
 The slide is about 3 football fields in length if it were stretched out side to side.
 “The drop makes me scream every time!”
 The Travel Channel featured Rohr on the show “Xtreme Waterparks,” so keep that in mind when you get ready to ride.
-Rohr is a body slide (the pink one) that takes a vertical plunge from the top of a 70 ft tall tower, down a 244 foot-long slide to the bottom.
+Rohr is a body slide (the pink one below) that takes a vertical plunge from the top of a 70 ft tall tower, down a 244 foot-long slide to the bottom.
 Speeds can reach up to 30 mph!
 Faust und Furious.
 “It’s a super-fast speed slide!”
-Faust und Furious (below in blue) is technically two slides, which means you can race your friends to...Read More
+Faust und Furious (below in blue) is technically two slides, which means you can race your friends...Read More

 The Master Blaster.
 Words that strike excitement (or fear) in the hearts of people all across the state of Texas and even across much of the southern United States.
 If you’ve ever been to Schlitterbahn you’ve heard stories of the Master Blaster, you’ve seen the Master Blaster, and maybe you’ve even ridden the Master Blaster.
 It’s probably the highest thrill ride you’ll encounter at the waterpark.
 (The official attraction page tags it as “scary” with “big drops” and “high speed.”)
 It’s also a Red Diamond on our map which indicates the highest level of thrill so that people are forewarned that it’s not for the faint of heart!
 Some facts about the Master Blaster: Located on the Blast Tower, it’s arguably our most popular ride, and definitely our most awarded one.
 On our busiest summer days, the line for the ride can wrap all the way down the tower, which can mean well over an hour wait until you get to the top.
 Part of the reason for the long wait is due to the rafts that the Master Blaster uses.
 Rather than using tubes like most of our other rides, this slide requires rafts that look more like little boats.
 They’re heavier than an average tube and limited in number, so to get them to the top of the Blast Tower we use a giant conveyer belt.
 The...Read More